 Medium Depth Peels

-A deep peel is the harshest of all chemical peels.
+A deep peel is the most intense.
 It is also the most expensive and has the longest recovery.
 However, this peel, containing Phenol, does have a much stronger effect and can combat more persistent problems, like skin lesions and deep wrinkles.
 Deep chemical peels tend to bleach the top layer of the skin.
-Therefore, it is not recommended for darker skin tones.
+Therefore, we do not recommend these for darker skin tones.
 These are reserved for individuals with skin wrinkling around the lips, deep wrinkles from sun exposure and deeper scars.

 Questions about Chemical Peel

 While not necessarily painful, a peel may cause some discomfort.
 Most patients will feel tingling and a slight burning sensation, which will subside shortly after completion of the procedure.
 Phenol peels result in a greater degree of discomfort, but the practitioner should plan for this before the procedure begins.